spdx/spdx-spec/chapters/4-file-information.md

 `NOASSERTION`, if:

-(i) the SPDX file creator has attempted to, but cannot reach a reasonable objective determination;
+- the SPDX file creator has attempted to, but cannot reach a reasonable objective determination;

-(ii) the SPDX file creator has made no attempt to determine this field; or
+- the SPDX file creator has made no attempt to determine this field; or

-(iii) the SPDX file creator has intentionally provided no information (no meaning should be implied by doing so).
+- the SPDX file creator has intentionally provided no information (no meaning should be implied by doing so).

 If the Concluded License is not the same as the License Information in File, a written explanation should be provided in the Comments on License field ([8.7](#4.7)).
 With respect to `NOASSERTION`, a written explanation in the Comments on License field ([8.7](#4.7)) is preferred.